legendarycode3/escrow-smart-contract/README.md

 ### Building the Project (Using Remix IDE):
 1. Copy the core smart contract file code `Escrow.sol` to Remix IDE (a browser based IDE, for quick prototyping).
 2. Create a new file for the project on your Remix IDE and paste , to learn and build along faster.
+3. And then Compile the smart contract file you have created on Remix IDE.

 ## 📋Contract Details
 ### Functions: